InvestmentSystems/function-pipe/doc/source/usage_df.rst

 Usage with DataFrame Processing
 ==================================

-FunctionNode and PipeNode were built in large part to handle data processing pipelines with Pandas Series and DataFrames.
+The ``FunctionNode`` and ``PipeNode`` were built in large part to handle data processing pipelines with Pandas ``Series`` and ``DataFrame``.
 The following examples do simple things with data, but provide a framework that can be expanded to meet a wide range of needs.

 Sample Data
 ---------------------------------------

-Following an example in Wes McKinney's *Python for Data Analysis, 2nd Edition* (2017), these examples will use child birth name records from the Social Security Administration.
+Following an example in Wes McKinney's *Python for Data Analysis, 2nd Edition* (2017), these examples will use U.S. child birth name records from the Social Security Administration.
 Presently, this data is found at the following URL.
-We will write Python code to download and handle the file.
+We will write Python code to automatically download this data.

 https://www.ssa.gov/oact/babynames/names.zip